mgorav/chatbot/README.md

 # Gonnect Chatter

  This is the world of business process automation.
 There are many ways to achieve business automation.
-One of the way to achieve a business process automation is creating a chat bot, which uses NLP/CNN and provides answer to a question.
+One of the way to achieve a business process automation is by creating a chat bot, which learn's using NLP/CNN.
 Some of use cases where bots can be used are:
   1. HR business process automation
   2. Banking Payment interaction automation
   3. Health Insurance claim adjudication process automation etc etc.